mkzeender/autohotpy/README.md

 ahk = include('my_ahk_script.ahk')
 ```

-You are now free to access any built-in or user-defined functions, classes and global variables!
+You are now free to access any built-in functions or user-defined, classes and global variables!
+Refer to the [Autohotkey built-in functions and classes](https://www.autohotkey.com/docs/v2/lib/index.htm).

 ```python
 ahk.MsgBox('hello world!')